 In isolation, this is an investor-friendly gesture.
-However, this won’t make much of a difference to your returns.
+However, this won’t make much difference to your returns.

 Because you get only the absolute mortality charges.
 No return is given on these charges.
 As mentioned earlier, taxes and excess won’t be returned either.

 Moreover, since this is a Type-I ULIP, the quantum of mortality charge will go down every year and eventually go to zero once the Fund Value exceeds the Sum Assured.

 No matter how we spin it, everything comes from the charges.

 Mortality charges won’t be returned for surrendered or discontinued policies or in the event of demise during the policy term.
 These charges are returned only if the policyholder survives the policy term.

 The plan provides guaranteed additions too (kind of loyalty benefits).

 I talked about guaranteed additions in my post on LIC Nivesh Plus (a single premium ULIP from LIC.
 These are just marketing gimmicks.
 Everything eventually comes from your money.